KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 - Graduate student in **Data Analytics & Information Systems** at Texas State University (Current GPA: 4.0)
 - Serving as **Vice President of Technology & Innovation** at Level Up student organization
 - Gaining expertise in **data analytics, business intelligence, cloud-based solutions, and program management** to bridge technical insights with strategic decision-making
-- Building **end-to-end data pipelines, interactive dashboards, and machine learning models** with Python, SQL, Power BI, and cloud platforms to support data-driven business solutions
+- Designing and implementing **end-to-end data pipelines, interactive dashboards, and machine learning models** with Python, SQL, Power BI, and cloud platforms to support data-driven business solutions

 **Graduating Dec 2025 | Open to Full-Time Roles in Data Analytics, Data Engineering, Program Management, and Machine Learning**